Building Meaningful Relationships: From Loneliness to Connection

 Grief, Love, and the Gift of Showing Up

-What stings most about my recent experience isn’t rejection—it’s the love I’m left holding with nowhere to go.
+What hurts most about my recent experience isn’t rejection—it’s the love left with nowhere to go.
 As someone once said, “Grief is just love with no place to go.”
-The heartbreak isn’t about someone leaving; it’s about not having the opportunity to give, support, and be of service to someone else.
+The heartbreak isn’t about someone leaving; it’s about losing the chance to give, care, and support.
+There’s real fulfillment in being there for others.
+When you ask for help, you’re giving someone else the gift of being needed.

 Cultivating Belonging and Connection—Starting Now